Hashnode-blog-backup/My-blogs/cld8l3ye400ux6env9j0i718n.md

     3. A message body is usually needed.
 As in a request message, each HTTP header is followed by a carriage return line feed (CRLF).
 After the last of the HTTP headers, an additional CRLF is used (to give an empty line), and then the message body begins.
 **Status line** The status line is the first line in the response message.
 It consists of three items:

 1. The HTTP version number shows the HTTP specification to which the server has tried to make the message comply.
 2. A **status code**, which is a three-digit number indicating the result of the request.
 3. A **reason phrase**, also known as status text, is human-readable text that summarizes the meaning of the status code.
-An example of a response line is:
-In this example:
+An example of a response line is In this example:

 the HTTP version is `HTTP/1.1`